Welcome to the Diary of Lewis Benson, Team Scotland Boxer and Glasgow Games 2014 Medal Hopeful

 Tuesday 17 June

 Started off my morning slightly differently today.
 I was in front of the cameras with Scott Whyte, from my sponsor Watermans.
-Check out the results of our video and photo shoot, it was a good start to the day before I went on to my pad work followed by strength work at Herriot Watt University.
+It was a good start to the day before I went on to my pad work followed by strength work at Herriot Watt University.

 Wednesday 18 June